 Instagram is full of before-and-after images and direct weight loss promotions.
 Every other wellness post mentions weight loss as a “surprise benefit” of eating a certain way.

-But intentional weight loss is actually worse for the body than staying the same weight due to the tremendous stress that weight loss puts on the body and the inevitable weight cycling that occurs following weight loss.
-And intentional weight loss led to eating disorders in 25% of girls in one study.
+But intentional weight loss is actually worse for the body than staying the same weight.
+This is due to the tremendous stress that weight loss puts on the body.
+Additionally, weight cycling occurs in 95%of cases of intentional weight loss.
+Finally, intentional weight loss increases the risk of eating disorders.

 But we don’t just need to worry about weight loss on Instagram.
-We need to worry about all the food fads, including celery juices, cleanses, detox teas, nutritional supplements, appetite supressants, and more.
+We need to worry about all the food fads, including celery juices, cleanses, detox teas, nutritional supplements, appetite suppressants, and more.

 All of these trends lack scientific evidence and can even cause harm.
-They can definitely support eating disorders by supporting the idea that the body must be controlled, hacked, tweaked, and optimized by external factors.
-These trends directly discount the idea that a person can intuitively listen to their body and find health without going to any extremes or building an identity around how and what they eat.
+They can support eating disorders by supporting the idea that the body must be controlled, hacked, tweaked, and optimized by external factors.
+These trends support diet culture and weight stigma.

-Media literacy is a critical skill that we must teach our children in a world in which it is increasingly easy to access false claims and “fake news.”
-The human brain is primed to accept and believe attractive messages, especially when they are delivered in a friendly setting like social media.
+Media literacy is a critical skill that we must teach our children in a world in which negative body image and eating disorders are on the rise.
+Social media serves up constant access false claims and “fake news.”
+The human brain is primed to accept and believe attractive messages.
+This is especially true when they are delivered in a friendly setting like social media.

 Media literacy is the ability to identify different types of media and understand the messages they’re sending.
 It requires media consumers to carefully evaluate media messages and not take them for granted as fact.